KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 If each new optimizer paper compares against a single leaderboard, rather than the current situation where each new paper makes up its own unique baseline, then effective new methods will become readily identified by anyone.

-The reasons this hasn't happened already are that (a) there is little incentive for anyone to enact this reorganization because the reorganization itself requires a relatively high level of clout to successfully kick off without generating much more of it, and (b) it is actually in the interest of the median paper
+The reasons this hasn't happened already are that (a) such a reorganization requires a relatively high level of academic clout to pull off, but
-*author* (not viewer/reader) to not use such a leaderboard, because the median paper involves overclaiming or fake results, which become impossible in the presence of a competitive leaderboard.
+(b) does not generate much more clout (whereas clouty individuals are typically looking for ways to get a bunch more), and separately (c) faces significant friction in adoption because authors are incentivized to use their own ad-hoc unique baselines, in order to enable (intentional or unintentional) manipulation/exaggeration of results.